 \subsubsection{Second Contribution}

-The second contribution of this work is the generalization of our strong converse proof to Gaussian networks where the random noises are modeled to be additive white Gaussian and each node is subject to a peak power constraint.
+The second contribution of this work is the generalization of our strong converse proof to Gaussian networks where the noise random variables are assumed to be additive white Gaussian and each node is subject to an almost-sure power constraint.
 This proof for Gaussian networks involves a careful generalization of the method of types for discrete distributions to general distributions.
 More specifically, the method of types defined for DMNs is based on counting arguments since the input and output alphabets of DMNs are finite.
 On the contrary, the method of types defined for Gaussian networks is based on careful approximation and quantization arguments due to the continuous input and output alphabets.
 See Section~\ref{AWGN:subsecQuantize} for the details regarding the quantization arguments.
-There is one key difference between the proof for DMNs in Section~\ref{secConverse} and the proof for Gaussian networks in Section~\ref{AWGN:secConverse}: In the proof for Gaussian networks, we avoid using conditional types, which cannot be easily defined when the correlation between the input symbols and the noises is not negligible.
+There is one key difference between the proof for DMNs in Section~\ref{secConverse} and the proof for Gaussian networks in Section~\ref{AWGN:secConverse}: In the proof for Gaussian networks, we avoid using conditional types, which cannot be easily defined when the correlation between the input symbols and the noise random variables is not negligible.
 Instead, we modify our definition of joint type classes in Definition~\ref{AWGN:definitionJointTypeClass} so that we can omit the use of conditional types in our proof.
 In contrast, the proof for DMNs in Section~\ref{secConverse} relies heavily on the definition of conditional types.

-Important consequences of this result are new strong converses for the Gaussian degraded RC~\cite{CEG}, the general Gaussian RC with feedback~\cite{CEG}, the sender frequency-division Gaussian RC~\cite{EG05}, and the Gaussian multiple access channel (MAC) with feedback under peak power constraints~\cite{ozarow84}\footnote{Although the achievability scheme proposed by Ozarow~\cite{ozarow84} satisfies only the long-term power constraint, it can be easily modified so that the peak power constraints are satisfied.}.
+Important consequences of this result are new strong converses for the Gaussian degraded RC~\cite{CEG}, the general Gaussian RC with feedback~\cite{CEG}, the sender frequency-division Gaussian RC~\cite{EG05}, and the Gaussian multiple access channel (MAC) with feedback under almost-sure power constraints~\cite{ozarow84}.\footnote{Although the achievability scheme proposed by Ozarow~\cite{ozarow84} satisfies only the long-term power constraints, it can be easily modified so that the almost-sure power constraints are satisfied.}